Renegatto/haskell-for-newbies/src/Assignments/Intro.md

 # Type constructors
 Types can be constructed via **type constructors**.
-All type constructors in Haskell must start from uppercase level:
+All type constructors in Haskell must start from uppercase letter:
 ```hs
 Int -- this is okay
 int -- this is not